lambdamikel/LambdaSpeak3/README.md

 ### The Modes of LambdaSpeak 3 and the LambdaSpeak Firmware

 When LambdaSpeak 3 is turned on, or after a reset command (`&FF`), or after the reset button has been pressed, it starts in the SSA1 Emulation mode (`&FD`).
 This mode was selected such that games that support the Amstrad SSA-1 speech synthesizer work out of the box without requiring further configuration of LambdaSpeak 3 (e.g., "Roland in Space").
 However, this mode does not produce the best speech or most natural sounding speech.
 The Epson and DECtalk modes are far superior in speech quality.

-As mentioned previousl, with the exception of the SPO-based SSA1 and DKtronics modes, all speech content is 7bit, hence byters < 128 are being buffered in a speech input buffer, and if within x milliseonds (a configurable flush delay time) no new content has been received, the buffer is spoken.
+As mentioned previously, with the exception of the SPO-based SSA1 and DK’tronics modes, all speech content is 7bit, hence bytes < 128 are being buffered in a speech input buffer, and if within x milliseconds (a configurable flush delay time) no new content has been received, the buffer is spoken.
 Hence, speech is asynchronous, and a slight delay is to be expected.
 Also, the speech input buffer has a limited size of 253 bytes, hence the buffer is also flushed and hence spoken if that limit is reached.

 Moreover, every byte with 8th bit set, hence bytes > 127, are consider command bytes or control bytes.
-The bytes are used for setting various parameters (voice, volume, speak rate), and for chaning modes of LambdaSpeak 3.
+The bytes are used for setting various parameters (voice, volume, speak rate), and for changing modes of LambdaSpeak 3.
 The table of command / control bytes is given below.

-Unlike the Epson-based speech modes (SSA1 Emu, DKtronics Emu, Epson mode, DECtalk mode), the SPO-based speech modes are not using buffered input, and speech is synchronous.
+Unlike the Epson-based speech modes (SSA1 Emu, DK’tronics Emu, Epson mode, DECtalk mode), the SPO-based speech modes are not using buffered input, and speech is synchronous.
 Every byte < 128 is directly  sent and processed by the SPO256-AL2 speech chip.
 Also, most settings such as voice, volume, language etc. only apply to the Epson-based speech synthesizer, not the SPO256-AL2.

 This tables shows the command / control bytes recognized by LambdaSpeak: